rbtrrnss/Puck.js-volume-control/README.md

 Sadly, there was no documentation given on how this was achieved.

 ## How it works:
 The magnetometer of the Puck.js is read out at a predefined interval, an "azimuthal" heading is calculated and then compared to the previous heading.
-The difference is used to differentiate between CW and CCW rotation, resulting in a command for increasing/decreasing the volume
+The difference is used to differentiate between CW and CCW rotation, resulting in a command for increasing/decreasing the volume.

+The code might be a bit

+## How to use it:
+Just transfer the code via Espruinos Web IDE (https://www.espruino.com/ide/) and web BLE in Chrome to your Puck.js (https://www.espruino.com/Puck.js) and pair with a phone/computer.